 The notorious reputation of nightshade plants

-The tomato has been linked to the Garden of Eden.
+Once European culture sorted out the fact that tomato is not poisonous, many still clung to its “dangerous” reputation.
 Some even call it the “other” forbidden fruit.
 Even into the 19th Century, Catholics questioned the tomato’s “morality.”

 It earned a place, as a matter of fact, on the brethren’s list of forbidden dishes, along with any other food that put into question the ability of lust-filled young members of the church to maintain self-control within the scarlet tomato’s presence.